Progressive education: Comparison with traditional education

 Traditional education uses extrinsic motivation, such as grades and prizes.
 Progressive education is more likely to use intrinsic motivation, basing activities on the interests of the child.
 Praise may be discouraged as a motivator.
 Progressive education is a response to traditional methods of teaching.
 It is defined as an educational movement which gives more value to experience than formal learning.
 It is based more on experiential learning that concentrate on the development of a child's talents.

 21st century skills

 21st century skills are a series of higher-order skills, abilities, and learning dispositions that have been identified as being required for success in the rapidly changing, digital society and workplaces.
 Many of these skills are also defining qualities of progressive education as well as being associated with deeper learning, which is based on mastering skills such as analytic reasoning, complex problem solving, and teamwork.
 These skills differ from traditional academic skills in that they are not primarily content knowledge-based.
+The focus of progressive pedagogies on fostering 21st-century skills may also explain why these schools maintain their appeal, particularly among a segment of highly-educated, middle-class parents.